-This presentation covers topics such as diagnostic criteria, an overview of the primary and secondary disabilities associated with FASD as well as how to get involved with the Family Support Program and other services offered by the FASD Network.
+This presentation covers topics such as diagnostic criteria, an overview of the primary and secondary challenges associated with FASD as well as how to get involved with the Support Program and other services offered by the FASD Network.

 Organizations and communities across Saskatchewan can benefit from these presentations that can be tailored to fit their specific needs.
 Through discussion with our qualified trainers your community can determine which subject matter to focus on and the ideal duration of your presentation.
 The Community presentation curriculum is intended as an introduction to the disability, if your organization would like to discuss potential tips and strategies, the Network’s other modules offer these components.

-Training can be booked by contactin the Network's training office or sending in a completed training request form.
+Training can be booked by contacting the Network's training office or sending in a completed training request form.

 FASD Training Office